kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

     - *To perform this strat:*
       - Loot footlocker
       - *Equip MC: Clothes*
-      - Open door and Talk to Trask twice
+      - Open door and talk to Trask twice
         - ***Begins "Attack on the Endar Spire"***
       - [Open Buffer](<../Techniques/Save Buffering#open-buffers>) to use Security during the Carth CS
         - Mash reasonably quickly to finish the CS before the door opens
-      - Kill first two Sith and open next door
+      - Use Trask to kill the first two Sith
+      - Open the next door as MC
       - [DLZ](<../Major Glitches/Displaced Load Zone#endar-spire-dlz>) by walking into the right side of the door frame in the right spot

 ### Starboard Section